docksal/docksal/docs/getting-started/setup.md

 If you cannot find your distribution in the list above, it does not mean it is not supported!
 Lesser known Debian, Ubuntu, or Fedora derivatives are most likely supported.

-This happens because Docker on Linux is being installed using official [get.docker.com](https://get.docker.com) script.
+This happens because Docker on Linux is being installed using the official [get.docker.com](https://get.docker.com) script.
 If your distribution is not in the list above, but [get.docker.com](https://get.docker.com) supports it, then it **is** supported too and you can [follow the steps for compatible distributions](#install-linux-debian-fedora).

 #### Incompatible distributions